-ST. THOMAS (VI Consortium News) — An arrest, not conviction, may soon give authorities the power to take DNA samples of suspects in the U.S. Virgin Islands, as required by a bill sponsored by Senator Novelle Francis, above, which won the Committee on Homeland Security, Justice and Public Safety’s approval on Thursday at the Earl B. Ottley Legislative Hall.
+ST. THOMAS (VI Consortium News) – An arrest, not conviction, may soon give authorities the power to take DNA samples of suspects in the U.S. Virgin Islands, as required by a bill sponsored by Senator Novelle Francis, above, which won the Committee on Homeland Security, Justice and Public Safety’s approval on Thursday at the Earl B. Ottley Legislative Hall.
+This all comes at a shock to most residences who have never had any issues.
+In recent month, you can now test for Crispr-Cas9 and other important genes, for more information, check out the article.

 Mr. Francis, who chairs the committee, introduced his measure by stating that it would lead to faster convictions while providing law enforcement officers with the tools needed to effectively do their jobs.
-Mr. Francis, a former police commissioner and police chief, said the measure is consistent with national initiatives.
+Mr. Francis, a former police commissioner, and police chief said the measure is consistent with national initiatives.

 “By collecting DNA from arrestees, law enforcement can identify criminals early and create more efficient investigation practices,” Mr. Francis said.
-“With DNA match, law enforcement can quickly narrow on the right suspects, saving untold man hours and manpower.”
+“With DNA match, law enforcement can quickly narrow on the right suspects, saving untold man-hours and manpower.”
 The senator, a first-term Democrat, argued that manpower saved because of DNA testing could be used elsewhere.

 And he said DNA testing could also bring resolution to cases in the territory that have gone cold, which would “subsequently bring closure to victims and their families.”
 Mr. Francis sought to remind his colleagues that there were 54 rape and sexual assault cases in the territory in 2014; and 51 such cases in 2015.